Adelaide Glaciarium: Sinatras

 In June 1979 the building opened as a popular disco nightclub called Sinatras, lined with mirrored tiles, disco balls and plush red velvet lounges and indoor plants.

 Greater Union Cinemas

 In October 1980 the building was re-purchased by Greater Union Cinemas.
 The building was damaged by fire due to arson in November 1981.

 On 10 December 1982 the building reopened as Hindley Cinemas 5 & 6.
 Cinema 5 was a 768-seat theatre that opened with the popular movie E.T. the Extra-Terrestrial, Cinema 6 was a 488-seat theatre that opened with the film The Year of Living Dangerously.

 Cinema 6 was the first to close on 6 April 1991, with The Godfather being the last film it showed.
 Cinema 5 was closed 5 days later and the last feature shown was Edward Scissorhands.

 Meridian Time Zone

-In 1994 the building opened as the Meridian Time Zone nightclub.
+In 1994 the building opened as the Meridian Time Zone amusement centre.
 The property was sold in 1999 and closed down in May 2001.